Ripon at a Glance

 Ripon has more than 10,000 living alumni.
 Prominent alumni include: Harrison Ford ’64, Spencer Tracy ’24 (deceased), Al Jarreau ’62 (deceased), Dick Bennett ’65, Gail Dobish ’76, Richard Threlkeld ’59 (deceased), Jeffrey Bantle ’80, Justin Niebank ’78, Elda Emma Anderson ’22 (deceased) and Bill Jordan ’69.
 Learn more about our prominent alumni.

 Two 15-week semesters; optional three-week Liberal Arts In Focus sessions in summer, fall and winter.
 Learn more about off-campus study.

-Ripon College has 14 students per one faculty member, and the average class size is small: fewer than 20 students.
-As a matter of fact, 76 percent of classes at Ripon have fewer than 20 students, and 92 percent of classes have fewer than than 30 students.
+Ripon College has 14 students per one faculty member, and the average class size is 17 students.
+Seventy percent of classes have fewer than 20 students.

 Ninety-eight percent of full-time faculty members hold a Ph.D. or the equivalent highest degree in their fields.
 Unlike many large universities, our professors’ first and largest job is to teach our undergraduate classes.
 While they research, publish and create with the best of their peers, our faculty come here because they love to teach.

 Ninety-eight percent of our students are employed, student teaching or enrolled in graduate programs within six months of graduating from Ripon; approximately 50 percent of alumni continue their education within five years of graduation; the five-year average acceptance rate for students entering medical school is 75 percent, outpacing the national average.